 The T7 system design caters for an outage of single central component via failing over to a standby process.
-The complete failure of central component on a trading partition is thus very unlikely.
+The complete failure of central component (failure of both active and standby processes) on a trading partition is thus very unlikely.